northpolesec/santa/docs/docs/features/binary-authorization.md

 #### Allowlist

+Value: `ALLOWLIST`

 The binary is allowed to execute and this decision is cached such that subsequent executions of the same binary will not be processed to increase performance.

 #### Allowlist Compiler

+Value: `ALLOWLIST_COMPILER`

 If Santa is configured to
 [enable transitive allowlisting](https://northpole.dev/configuration/keys#EnableTransitiveRules)
-then the binary is allowed to execute and any files that it writes will be read upon closing to check whether they are Mach-O binaries.
+then the binary is allowed to execute and any files that it writes will be read upon closing (or renamed) to check whether they are Mach-O binaries.

 When a Mach-O binary has been written by an allowed compiler, a transitive rule will be created for it that is valid for 6 months.
 This rule will allow that